Nvidia to buy chip designer Arm for $40 billion as SoftBank exits

 TOKYO/SAN FRANCISCO (Reuters) - Nvidia Corp will buy UK-based chip designer Arm from Japan’s SoftBank Group Corp for as much as $40 billion, the companies said on Monday, in a deal set to reshape the global semiconductor landscape.

-The sale puts a vital supplier to Apple Inc and others across the industry under the control of a single player and will face potential pushback from regulators and rivals to Nvidia, the biggest U.S. chip company by market capitalisation.
+The sale puts a vital supplier to Apple Inc and others across the industry under the control of a single player and faces likely pushback from regulators and rivals to Nvidia, the biggest U.S. chip company by market capitalisation.

+Within hours of the announcement, critics questioned how Arm would maintain its open approach under U.S. ownership and at a time of friction with China.

 For Softbank, the sale marks an early exit from Arm, just four years after the technology group’s $32 billion acquisition.
 Chief Executive Masayoshi Son has lionised the potential of Arm but is slashing his stakes in major assets to raise cash.